lsst-dm/daf_relation/doc/lsst.daf.relation/iteration.rst

 The engine tag for iteration is the singleton `Engine` class, which is a singleton available as `lsst.daf.relation.iteration.engine`.
 Its `~Engine.execute` method is the main entry point for evaluating trees of relations that are purely in this engine.

-The iteration engine requires `pairwise joins <EngineOptions.pairwise_joins_only>`, as it doesn't have a solver for otherwise determining the best order in which to join multiple relations.
+The iteration engine requires `pairwise joins <.EngineOptions.pairwise_joins_only>`, as it doesn't have a solver for otherwise determining the best order in which to join multiple relations.
 But it also guarantees that joins will preserve row order, with the first relation's ordering taking precedence over the second for common columns.
 All other operations preserve row order as well.

 It also attempts to use lazy evaluation by performing operations row-by-row via generators, but this is not always possible.
 In particular:

-- `~Relation.distinct` operations build a `dict` containing all rows.
+- `~.Relation.distinct` operations build a `dict` containing all rows.
-- `~Relation.join` operations need a similar `dict` containing all rows in the second operand in the join (unless specialized; see `RowIterable.try_join`), and will build one if needed.
+- `~.Relation.join` operations need a similar `dict` containing all rows in the second operand in the join (unless specialized; see `RowIterable.try_join`), and will build one if needed.
-- `~Relation.slice` operations build a `list` and sort it (and the full list is sorted before any slicing is performed).
+- `~.Relation.slice` operations build a `list` and sort it (and the full list is sorted before any slicing is performed).

 Execution of a relation tree takes care to only ever iterate once, *unless* the iteration target is already an in-memory collection.
 In other words, we always first build an in-memory collection from general iterables (which are assumed to be slower or higher-overhead) whenever we need to iterate over the rows more than once.